 Tips for Working with Allulose

 We only cook the allulose in this recipe for a few minutes, just until it is melted and the cream has started to bubble just a little bit.

 But there are a few tips you should know about working with allulose.
 Be careful when you are stirring your cream and allulose mixture.
-When allulose splashes up on the sides of the pan, it tends to burn very quickly and drop back down into whatever you are making – which will impart a bitter flavor to your recipe.
-To avoid this, gently stir your ingredients and only heat on medium-low heat.
+When allulose splashes up on the sides of the pan, it tends to burn very quickly and drop back down into whatever you are making – which will impart a bitter flavor to your low carb recipe.
+The best way to avoid this is to gently stir your ingredients and only heat on medium-low heat.

 You can double this recipe easily to have it fit an 8×8 square pan.
 I used a small short half cake pan, but a small loaf pan would work as well.